Dragster2/150g-Drum-Combat-Robot/Journal.md

 # June 24, 2025 :Day 1, the start of the design.

 I have made many 1lb combat robots and one thing I always wanted to make is a drum/eggbeater.
 Making a drum/eggbeater with like titanium would be really expensive.
 So instead I am going to make a 150g bot that is a drum to be cheaper.
 The drum would be made out of aluminum with potential impact teath.
-I might be able to make a normal eggbeater if the material I choose is cheap enought.
+I might be able to make a normal eggbeater if the material I choose is cheap enough.

 ![image](https://github.com/user-attachments/assets/c593a38a-ca7e-430c-ba52-2f272148c449)